 Enjoy steak on a budget at the campsite!
 This recipe combines flank steak and petite fingerling potatoes in an amazing sauce to create a fork-tender dinner with an affordable cut of meat.

 Using pre-cooked shredded chicken makes these enchiladas easy to prepare at the campsite!
 Just mix it with your favorite enchilada sauce, some chopped onion and shredded cheddar cheese then roll it up in tortillas to bake.
-These are great after an appetizer of chips and our fresh guacamole.
+These are great after an appetizer of our Campfire Nachos or crunchy tortilla chips and our simple homemade Fresh Guacamole.

 Plan for a day around camp to tend to these ribs that cook low, long and slow … they are fall-off-the-bone tender!
 The smoke flavor is added to the sauce with a little bit of liquid smoke.
 This is a great way to make ribs at the campsite if you don’t have one of those really cool portable smokers.